crate/cloud-reference/docs/glossary.rst

 SaaS stands for "Software-as-a-Service".
 It refers to a model where software is provided to customers on a :ref:`subscription<glossary-subscription>` basis, rather than a one-off payment, and is centrally hosted.
-CrateDB Cloud can be used as a service through its SaaS :ref:`offer<glossary-offer>` on `Microsoft Azure Marketplace`_ and the `AWS Marketplace`_.
+Besides the default option of subscribing directly, CrateDB Cloud can be used as a service through its SaaS :ref:`offer<glossary-offer>` on `Microsoft Azure Marketplace`_ and the `AWS Marketplace`_.

 .. _glossary-scale-unit: